-At the end of the fiscal year, the Sheriff had debt in the form of claims payable, OPEB liability(see below), and compensated absences.
-The total obligation for these liabilities are \$6.8m, of which \$625k represents the current portion.
+At the end of the fiscal year, the Sheriff had debt in the form of claims payable, OPEB Liability (see below), and compensated absences.
+The total obligation for these liabilities is \$12.1m, of which \$795k represents the current portion.

 Beginning with the fiscal year ended June 30, 2008, the Sheriff is recognizing his future OPEB (Other Post Employment Benefits) obligations as required by GASB Statement number 45.
-The actuarial unfunded liability at June 30, 2008 is \$4.2m.
+The actuarial unfunded liability at June 30, 2009 is \$9.4m.
 GASB 45 attempts to record future costs for post retirement benefits in the periods in which they are earned, as opposed to when actually paid.
-As this adoption is occurring prospectively, there is no comparative data.
+This represents and increase OPEB liability of \$5m.
+As the unfunded actuarial accrued liability continues to be amortized along with current costs, the accumulated liability will eventually cause a negative balance in the government wide statement of net assets, if no changes are made to the benefits afforded to retirees of The Lafayette Parish Sheriff's Office.

-ECONCOMIC FACTORS AND NEXT YEAR'S BUDGET
+ECONOMIC FACTORS AND NEXT YEAR'S BUDGET